Descent

 The Post-Terran Minerals Corporation (PTMC) digs up minerals on all nine planets of the solar system, employing humans and robots to do its job.
 Unfortunately, the mining robots are now being controlled by a hacker, and have taken the human workers hostage.
 The PTMC has tried to get the robots back under their control, but communication with the mining stations has been lost.
 In desperation, the PTMC modifies a Pyro-GX ship for combat and hires a mercenary, codenamed "Material Defender", to fly it.
 The mission is to destroy the infected mines and rescue human hostages, destroying any hostile robot that gets in the way.

 The goal of each level is to locate and destroy the mine's reactor.
-Once completed, there are only 45 seconds to find the escape hatch to get out of the mine before it explodes.
+Once completed, there is a countdown to find the escape hatch to get out of the mine before it explodes.
 As progress is made through the game, the AI will adapt to player's strategies and attempt to prevent the player from reaching the goals.

 Groups +